redox-os/book/src/ch08-04-aarch.md

 # Working with AArch64/Arm64

-The Redox Build system now supports building for multiple processor architectures in the same directory tree.
+The Redox Build system now supports building for multiple CPU architectures in the same directory tree.
 Building for `i686` or `aarch64` only requires that you set the `ARCH` Make variable to the correct value.
 Normally, you would do this in [.config](./ch02-07-configuration-settings.md#config), but you can also do this temporarily in the environment (`export ARCH=aarch64`) or you can use [build.sh](./ch02-07-configuration-settings.md#buildsh).

 AArch64 has limited support in this release (0.8.0), proceed at your own risk.